Ultra Bra: Band history

-The end of Ultra Bra

-In the summer before the release of Vesireittejä, Ultra Bra decided they would continue for only about a year and then quit and start doing something else.
-In October 2001, they released a compilation album, Sinä päivänä kun synnyin, that contained a few new songs and many rarities, along with a music video tape and music book.
-After this they did a small tour of seven gigs, quitting on 20 October 2001, with maximum media coverage, surrounded by thousands of fans.
+By summer 2000, Ultra Bra had decided to disband in the near future.
+The band's fourth and final album, Vesireittejä ("Waterways"), was published on 13 October 2000.
+It went number one – and sold gold – on its first week in the Finnish charts.
+In October 2001, a compilation album, Sinä päivänä kun synnyin ("On The Day I Was Born") was published.
+It consisted of one CD of previous hits and another of new songs and many rarities, along with a music video tape and a book.
+The band held a small tour of seven gigs, quitting on 20 October 2001, with maximum media coverage, surrounded by thousands of fans.

-Comeback
+Comebacks

-Ultra Bra performed a comeback on 30 January 2012.
-It took place at Kokoaan suurempi Suomi 2012, a fundraiser concert for Pekka Haavisto's presidential campaign.
+Ultra Bra made a comeback on 30 January 2012 at Kokoaan suurempi Suomi 2012, a fundraiser concert for Pekka Haavisto's presidential campaign.
 Tickets to the concert sold out in two hours on 25 January and the rush crashed the online ticket service Tiketti.
-According to singer Vuokko Hovatta, the fundraiser was a one-off event and there are no plans for further Ultra Bra gigs.

-However, Ultra Bra did a small comeback tour in Finland in the summer of 2017.

-The band also performed for three ultimate concerts in Helsinki (Hartwall Arena) from 15 to 17 December 2017.
-The 2017 comeback also included a new compilation album, Sinä päivänä kun synnyimme, and limited-edition releases of their studio albums on coloured vinyl.
+The band toured again in the summer of 2017 and performed another set of three concerts at the Hartwall Arena in Helsinki from 15 to 17 December 2017.
+The 2017 comeback also included a new compilation album, Sinä päivänä kun synnyimme ("The Day We Were Born"), and limited-edition releases of their studio albums on coloured vinyl.

+The band published two new singles in the summer of 2024 and performed at Olympiastadion in Helsinki in August 2025.